ajfisher/datatium/slides.md

 a bit stuck in the "look, see how this all reflows, see - it works".

 That's awesome and all but we're still missing the underlying behaviour going on here.
-These devices have allowing computation to move to different contexts and we are changing our behaviour as a result.
+These devices have allowed computation to move to different contexts and as humans we are changing our behaviour as a result of this.

 ---